Superrehtard/old_diaspora_wiki/Deploy-Diaspora-to-EngineYard-using-a-Windows-PC.md

 This wiki explains using "Git for Windows" to deploy your Diaspora test "fork" to EngineYard.
+It is my experience and has no affiliation with the Diaspora project.
 <br>

 For a few reasons this environment i recommend only for testing.